azuregomez/PaaSDR/README.md

 # PaaSDR
 Demo DR For Platform as a Service
-Requirements:
-+ A Primary environment deployed with:
+To run the demo you will need a Primary environment deployed with:
 + App Service Application in App Service Plan.
 + App Service using Managed Service Identity.
 + SQL Server DB with Geo Replication Enabled and Failover + Group with Secondary in DR Region.